H0lmmes/Vteams/README.md

 - Target tenant allows external Teams communication
 - User is discoverable via Teams APIs
-- Endpoints are not restricted or patched
+- Endpoints are accessible and unchanged

 ## ❌ Limitations

 - Rate limiting may occur
-- API behavior may change anytime
+- API behavior may change at any time
 - Some tenants restrict external enumeration
+- Additional protections may block results

 ---